frankmayer/ArangoDB-PHP-Core/README.md

 ####PHP Versions:

-Supported: 5.3, 5.4, 5.5
+Supported: 5.4, 5.5, HHVM 2.3.0+

-Recommended: 5.4, 5.5

 Notes:

-While PHP 5.3 is still supported, the core client runs faster and with a smaller memory footprint, when used with PHP 5.4 and newer.
+~~While PHP 5.3 is still supported~~ PHP 5.3 support will be removed, because:
+- the core client runs faster and with a smaller memory footprint, when used with PHP 5.4 and newer.
+- PHP 5.3 is EOL.
-PHP 5.4 and up also have some handy new features, like traits or Class member access on instantiation.
+- PHP 5.4 and up also have some handy new features, like traits or Class member access on instantiation.

 In other words...
 Do yourself a favor and upgrade to PHP 5.4 or even better to PHP 5.5.